-22nd January.- I went about 9 miles to Sewan.
 The villages as usual close-built, and placed on considerable elevations evidently formed from the decayed mud walls of former buildings.
 The ridges here straight.
 Little or no garden.
 Some old mud castles, very rude but still occupied.
 Just before coming to Sewan I crossed the Mohane, here a channel of about 20 yards wide, with only a little stagnant water and deep clay banks.
 This was immediately below a dam by which the stream is turned out on the fields.
 The dam is of mud, and of course is renewed each season.

 23rd January.-I went about nine miles to Hilsa, by an exceeding bad path from one bank to another.
-About four miles from Sewan crossed the Nuni3 (Nanaiwanj), a small sandy channel now quite dry.
-About 14 miles farther on, at a village called Akbarpur,4 I found a conical mound of bricks, on its top had been a small temple about six feet square within, but the walls had fallen, the threshold of stone and foundation entire.
+About four miles from Sewan crossed the Nuni (Nanaiwanj), a small sandy channel now quite dry.
+About 1; miles farther on, at a village called Akbarpur, I found a conical mound of bricks, on its top had been a small temple about six feet square within, but the walls had fallen, the threshold of stone and foundation entire.
 The image in its place occupied the whole side opposite to the door, and is such as I have seen nowhere else.
 It is a male standing with two arms, but has lost the head and both arms.
 It has long robes and boots.
 Above it are two Hangsas, beneath, six horses rearing.
 On each side are two small figures

 (1) Suan, R. and B.A.
-Not shown in the new standard maps, though Gidhaur and Deogarh, and the site of the decisive battle on January 15th, 1761, when Law and his French force, who were assisting the Shahzada, surrendered to the British.
-Probably at Richlogani, on the west bank of the Mohana and about a mile west Bichioganj, on the west bank of the Mohane, and about a mile west of Paindapur (Pondipour, R.).
+Not shown in the new standard maps, though it was a stage on the old road between Calcutts and Patna through Gidhaur and Deogarh, and the site of the decisive battle on January 15th, 1761, when Law and his French force, who ware assisting the Shahzada, surrendered to the British.
+Probably at Bichlogan, on the west bank of the Mohane, and about a mile west of Paindapur (Pondipour, R.).

-(2) Hilsah, R. and B.A.; Hilsa.
+(3) Hilsah, R. and B.A.; Hille.

-(3) Nanai N.
+(3) Nanal N.

-(4) Acharpour, R.; Akbarpur.
+(4) Atharpour, B.; Akbarpur.